nicholasmarasco95/SafetyBackupSystem/README.md

 **User**

-It is the user code automatically assigned by Server, it will be useful to login in Client Software.
+It is user code automatically assigned by Server, it is useful to login in Client Software.

 **Expiry Date**

-It is the date in which the Client Software of that user will be locked until it will be update by Server.
+Each Client has a temporary licence.
+When a user exceeds "Expiry Date", the Client Software will be locked down, until the users database will be updated with a new date.

 **Password**

-It is the password that will be use to login in Client Software
+It is the password that will be used to login in Client Software

 **MAC**

 Every time a Client connects to Server, it communicate the PC's MAC address.
 If it changes for more that 3 times, the Client will be locked down until Server will reset this counter.
-It prevents that a user can use it's license in more PCs simultanely.
+With this feature a user cannot share his licence to other users.

 **Add User**